Anidipta/Google-Solution-23/README.md

     1. *Architecture*: VGG16's uniform architecture, with 3x3 filters in convolutional layers and 2x2 pooling layers, stands out for its simplicity and clarity.
     2. *Depth*: While relatively shallow compared to modern architectures, VGG16's 16 layers contributed to its computational cost and effectiveness.
     3. *Performance*: VGG16 achieved state-of-the-art results on ImageNet, demonstrating the power of its design and depth.
     4. *Legacy*: VGG16 has influenced subsequent architectures and remains a reference point in understanding convolutional neural network design.
-  - **RCNN and it's Hyper Parameters**
-     1.	 *Image Preprocessing*: Parameters for resizing, normalization, and preparing images for CNN input.
-     2.	 *Region Proposal*: Parameters for generating proposals, like proposal number and overlap threshold.
-     3.	 *CNN Architecture*: Parameters for CNN design, including layer count, filter size, and channel number.
-     4.	 *Training*: Parameters for training, such as learning rate, batch size, and epochs.
-     5.  *Region Pooling*: Parameters for feature extraction from proposals, like pooling region size.
-     6.	 *Loss Function*: Parameters for defining error weights in the loss function.

-Tuning these hyperparameters is crucial for R-CNN performance.
-Manual tuning and automated techniques are used.

 ### Resources
 * **Dataset used:** Air Pollution Image Dataset from India and Nepal.